 This is the information that you have given us in order that we are able to contact you, this includes:

 Account log in information

-If you subscribe to any of our online services or customer portal we will hold your user login and password details.
+If you subscribe to any of our online services or customer portal (My North Star) we will hold your user login and password details.
 This is necessary to allow you secure access to your own data.

 This is the information you voluntarily share with us about your experiences of North Star and includes unsolicited comments, suggestions and feedback which is typically collected in surveys, contact forms and emails.

 What is the lawful basis for processing information?